 The Center for Disease control rated complications from Parkinson’s disease as the 14th leading cause of death in the United States.
 Worldwide, it is estimated that four to six million people suffer from the condition.

-There is hope, however, as scientists work towards a cure and make progress in identifying the best treatment options for patients.
-Learn more about Pd now.
+There is hope, however, as scientists work towards a cure and make progress in identifying the best treatment options for patients so that they can live the best live possible until there is a world without Parkinson's..

 - What is Parkinson’s disease?